 - What About Men?
 Think about it: men can get breast cancer too and yet they don’t wear bras.
 This surely wouldn’t make sense if bra-wearing was a leading cause of breast cancer.

 - History Tells a Different Tale: Breast cancer has been around far longer than bras.
-As far back as 1600 BC the first mentions of cancerous breast tumors in humans were described on the Edwin Smith Papyrus.
+As far back as 1600 BC the first mentions of cancerous breast A mass of cells that can be benign or malignant. in humans were described on the Edwin Smith Papyrus.
 Bras, on the other hand, only replaced the corset in the late 19th century and weren’t made in their current form (with under-wiring or tight support structure) until well into the 1930s.

 If In Doubt, Check It Out